 MCS ID: The MCS ID indicates the MCS ID to use for relayed frames.

-Device Address: This field shall contain the value from the Device Address field from the corresponding Relay Configuration Request element.
+Device Address: This field shall contain the value from the Device Address field from the corresponding Relay Device Configuration Request element.

 6.6.31 Relayed Device Configuration Request element

-The format Relayed Device Configuration Request element is depicted in Figure X.
+The format Relayed Device Configuration Request element is depicted in Figure X5.